ayushxx7/ayush-mandowara-blog/content/Git/04-Git-Handbook.md

 You can view the stash list using `git stash list`

-Many times, you stash your changes because you mostly want to discard all the changes, but sometimes, you may actually want to reapply the changes once you have taken a pull from remote repo.
+Many times, you stash your changes because you mostly want to discard all the changes, but sometimes, you may actually want to reapply the changes once you have taken a pull from remote repository.
 If you want to apply changes as soon as you stash and pull, you can go do so with `git stash pop` However, there may be times when you want to keep the stash as it is, and take a look at it later on.
 In such a case, it would be better to name your stash instead.